Lambosaurus/Vacuum-of-Sol/timeline.md

 ## 2198 - First interstellar colony

-A space station was placed in orbit around [Alpha Centauri](./glossary/local-systems.md#alpha-centauri)-C-2 as a commercial venture.
-This marked the first of many interstellar ventures.
+A space station was placed in orbit around [Alpha Centauri](./glossary/local-systems.md#alpha-centauri)-C-2 for mining of rare elements.
+This would be the first of many.

 ## 2210 - The Arlingham incident